Tinkerforge/doc/en/source/Software/Brickv.rst

 The latest firmwares will be downloaded automatically and can be found :ref:`here <downloads_firmwares_plugins>` too.

+Flashing a Brick requires that it is connected via USB to the PC that runs the Brick Viewer.

 First bring the Brick into the bootloader modus.
 Press and hold the "Erase" button of the Brick and connect it via USB to your PC.
 The blue LED should be off.
 Now the Brick should be in the bootloader